 Before his death, Jake served in different designations under the NPP, now the leading party.
-Jake held several ministerial posts during the Kufuor administration.
+Also, he held several ministerial posts during the Kufuor administration.
 Some of these posts included; Minister of Information, Minister of Tourism and Modernization of the capital, Minister of Foreign Affairs and Diasporan Relations, as well as Chief of Staff.

-He was a Media Practitioner
+Jake Obetsebi-Lamptey as a Media Practitioner

 As a professional communicator, Jake was tasked with the responsibility of handling the artistic identity of the NPP.
-He worked with Dan Quaye, an artist to design the the NPP flag, colors and other symbols.
+He worked with Dan Quaye, an artist to design the NPP flag, colors and other symbols.